cloudoperators/greenhouse-extensions/thanos/README.md

 ![Standalone Query](./img/Thanos-standalone-query.png)

-In case you want to achive a Setup like the above and have a Thanos Query to run with multiple Stores, you can set it to `standalone` and add your own store list.
+In case you want to achieve a setup like above and have an overarching Thanos Query to run with multiple Stores, you can set it to `standalone` and add your own store list.
 Setup your Plugin like this:

 ```yaml
 spec: